codebymarshall/portfolio-website/README.md

 ## Features

-Projects Showcase: A collection of projects with descriptions, technologies used, and links to repositories or live demos.
+**Projects Showcase:** A collection of projects with descriptions, technologies used, and links to repositories or live demos.

-About Me: A section detailing background, skills, and experience.
+**About Me:** A section detailing background, skills, and experience.

-Contact Form: A form for visitors to reach out directly.
+**Tech stack:** A form for visitors to reach out directly.

+**Resume:** A button that takes the visitor to the latest resume release.

-Responsive Design: Built to be fully functional on desktops, tablets, and mobile devices.
+**Responsive Design:** Built to be fully functional on desktops, tablets, and mobile devices.

 ## Tech Stack